 Aioli is a Mediterranean sauce packed with delicious garlic flavor.
-This foolproof aioli recipe is very simple and will make you feel like a kitchen pro!
+This foolproof recipe is very simple and will make you feel like a kitchen pro!

 I love making sauces and condiments from scratch.
 From tzatziki and tahini sauce to balsamic glaze, there is something about making sauces from scratch that makes them tastier!
-Today we are making a Mediterranean classic sauce called Aioli (also called alioli) that's pretty simple but absolutely delicious.
+Today we are making a classic Mediterranean sauce called Aioli (also called alioli) that's pretty simple but absolutely delicious.

 What is aioli?

 Aioli, also known as aïoli, alioli and allioli, is a Mediterranean sauce commonly used on the Mediterranean coast of Spain, the Provence region of southern France, and parts of Italy including Sicily.
-While some regions use eggs as emulsifiers to make aioli which gives it a creamy texture, traditional Spanish alioli is made solely using garlic and oil, hence the name that translates into "garlic and oil" in Catalan.
+While some regions use eggs as emulsifiers to make this sauce which gives it a creamy texture, traditional Spanish alioli is made solely using garlic and oil, hence the name that translates into "garlic and oil" in Catalan.

 This kind of aioli calls for only two ingredients and requires a lot of elbow grease to mash the garlic and add the olive oil in drops so the sauce doesn't "break".
 Traditionally, Catalan alioli is made using mortars and pestles, however, the emulsified version uses a blender or a food processor these days.

 After a few trials and tweaks, I got the ingredients right.
-I don't have the strength to mash garlic for a long time and use olive oil drop by drop to make authentic aioli, so here is what you need to make this garlic aioli recipe at home:
+I don't have the strength to mash garlic for a long time and use olive oil drop by drop to make authentic aioli, so here is what you need to make this recipe at home:

 - Lemon juice